patrickcping/pingone-go/management/docs/PasswordPoliciesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvironmentIDPasswordPoliciesPasswordPolicyIDGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReadOnePasswordPolicyRequest struct via the builder pattern

 Name | Type | Description  | Notes